 - Bar service

-Other ways to access Qantas lounges
+Ways to access Qantas lounges

 Obviously, whether paying in cash for a flight or redeeming an award in First or Business Class, you will have access to the lounge corresponding to the cabin in which you are flying.